 How Wealthfront is FDIC-insured without being a bank

 One of the greatest protections provided by banks that offer savings accounts is FDIC insurance.
-Because Wealthfront is not a bank, they can only extend this insurance in a creative way—they split up your assets and deposit them for you into four separate banks.
-Wealthfront calls this their "Cash Sweep Program."
+Because Wealthfront is not a bank, they can only creatively extend this insurance—they split up your assets and deposit them for you into four separate banks.
+Wealthfront calls this their “Cash Sweep Program.”

-By moving your assets into four financial institutions, Wealthfront is able to provide you with $1 million of FDIC insurance, far more than the average bank.
+By moving your assets into four financial institutions, Wealthfront can provide you with $1 million of FDIC insurance, far more than the average bank.
 In fact, no other bank gives this type of security.
 But with extra security comes added risks.

 Why Wealthfront is riskier than other banks